pluarant/pluarant.github.io/documentation/api/real-time-api/messaging.md

   - **message**, Message

 ### sendFile
 Send a file.
-This API is described in more details in the `File Transfer` section below.
-This API is deprecated and will be soon replaced by a common API.
+This API is described in more detail in the [File Transfer API](file-transfer.md).
+Note that this API is deprecated and will soon be replaced by a common API.

 It takes the following parameters: